Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 4. How can I get the biggest discount on shipping?

-The best way to get discounts is to purchase your labels online through a shipping software platform instead of paying retail rates at the carrier’s counter.
+The best way to get discounts is to purchase your labels online through a shipping software platform instead of paying retail rates.
 These platforms provide access to commercial pricing, which can save you 40% or more on both UPS and USPS shipments.

-5. Which is faster, UPS Ground or USPS Priority Mail?
+5. Which is faster, UPS Ground or USPS Ground Advantage?

 6. Do USPS Flat Rate boxes actually save money?